-ForestPOPs includes two closely related projects: I) Legacy and emerging pollutants in boreal environments and II) POPs in Swedish snow and boreal catchment waters.
-The projects started in 2013 and ends 2016.
+ForestPOPs included two closely related projects: I) Legacy and emerging pollutants in boreal environments and II) POPs in Swedish snow and boreal catchment waters.

 Collaborating partners are the Department of Soil and Environment, The Department of Forest Ecology and Management and Stockholm University.